 Verdict: The Alvarez FYM60HD Yairi Honduran Series is an absolute masterpiece.
 This guitar was designed to produce the best tone and playability possible, and it delivers on both fronts.
 Its tone is incredibly balanced, with plenty of depth, clarity, and projection.
 It was built with incredible craftsmanship and attention to detail.
 This is truly an exceptional guitar.

 - All solid wood

 - Extremely sensitive to heat and humidity changes

 On the top, it was western red cedar, and on the back and sides, east Indian rosewood.
-The neck was mahogany, and it had a traditional wide profile – something that serious classical players will find comfortable, but we’d suggest that less experienced players may want to consider a guitar with a slimmer neck.
+The neck was mahogany and it had a traditional wide profile.
+Serious classical players will find comfortable, but less experienced players may want to consider a guitar with a slimmer neck.